Reducing waste and resource consumption

 Our ambition is to eliminate single-use plastics from our operations by 2025.

-11 million single-use plastic items removed from our supply chain
+Removing single-use plastic items from our catering services

-In 2020, we began rolling out card readers made with recycled plastic.
-We also established a ‘tech take-back’ partnership with HPE Financial Services.
+We have established a ‘tech take-back' partnership with HPE Financial Services.
 This ensures all our IT assets are reused, resold or recycled.
-We refurbished 98% and recycled the remaining 2% in 2020.
-By refurbishing and recycling equipment such as laptops, monitors, mobile phones and servers, we’ve kept 109 megatons of waste from landfill (Data supplied by HPE Financial Services, Jan–Dec 20).
+In 2020, we refurbished 98% of our IT assets and recycled the remaining 2%.
+By refurbishing and recycling equipment such as laptops, monitors, mobile phones and servers, we kept 109 megatons of waste from landfill in 2020 alone (data supplied by HPE Financial Services, Jan–Dec 20).

 Reducing plastic usage across our Branch Network

-In 2019, a staggering 140,000 single-use plastic bags (Data supplied by our third party, Santander) were used to deliver cash to the Network.
-Through collaboration with our partners, we ran a successful pilot in September 2020.
-We now deliver cash wrapped in paper bands, significantly reducing our plastic-waste footprint.
+In 2019, a staggering 140,000 single-use plastic bags (data supplied by our third party, Santander) were used to deliver cash to the Network.
+Through collaboration with our supply partners, we ran a successful pilot in September 2020 and now deliver cash wrapped in paper bands, significantly reducing our plastic waste footprint.

 “We recognise that the goods of today need to be resources of tomorrow.
 We’re actively seeking out ways to reduce, reuse, repair and recycle and to support the transition to a circular economy.”

-During the Coronavirus pandemic, we sought to protect our people and the planet by procuring reusable face masks.
+During the Covid-19 pandemic, we sought to protect our people and the planet by procuring reusable face masks.
 We also installed a cleaning product refill station.
-It’s estimated this stopped approximately 1.9 million disposable masks. and 128,000 plastic bottles being disposed of between June 2020 and May 2021.
+It’s estimated this stopped approximately 1.9 million disposable masks and 128,000 plastic bottles being disposed of between June 2020 and May 2021.